Care and protection pathway guidelines

 - identify strengths in the child, parent and family/whānau/environmental domains (using the Tuituia assessment framework )

 - identify care or protection needs that if addressed could reduce or eliminate the risk of harm to the child or young person

 - identify services that could address these needs either during or after the assessment.

-An investigation response is appropriate when the notification involves an allegation of abuse that may constitute a criminal offence.
+An investigation response is appropriate when the notification involves an allegation of harm – abuse, neglect or ill-treatment – that may constitute a criminal offence.